DontRevealMe/Framework/docs/API/Libraries/MessagingService.md

 On default settings, there are 3 MessagingService channels.
 Due to each topic having a throttle limit, we split it across 3 channels.
 Of course, this method is not fool proof but it helps lower the chances of a throttle.
 If you go higher, you may run into the risk of throttling the Subscribe limit which can break MessagingService.

-#### Reserved topics
+!!!
+Warning
     ``FrameworkChannel[NUMBER]`` is reserved.
-You'll be fine if you use a topic called "FrameworkChannelABC" as it's not using a number at the end, but it's highly unadvised you do that.
+You'll be fine if you use a topic called "FrameworkChannelABC" as it's not using a number at the end, but you really shouldn't be doing that.